Bilgehanyaylali/Sql_Works/README.md

 The data for this project is sourced from the New York City Taxi Trip Data, which includes detailed information about taxi trips, such as pickup and drop-off dates and times, trip distances, fare amounts, and more.

-**Project Structure**

-The project consists of a series of SQL queries organized to address specific analytical questions.
-The SQL scripts are located in the queries directory.